Routine Mammogram Screenings

 Mammogram screening exams can find early signs of breast cancer.
 Breast cancer is a disease that makes cells in the breast grow out of control.
 The cancer cells can spread to other parts of the body.
 Screening mammogram exams and check-ups help find health issues before you know something is wrong.
 It is important that you continue preventive care.

-Mammograms are a covered PHC benefit.
+Mammograms are a covered Partnership benefit.

 Mammogram Facts